romainlafarguette/romainlafarguette.github.io/_pages/software.md

 ---

 I  design  open-source  Python  statistical packages  for  central  banks  and economists in general, in the area  of forecasting and financial modeling.
-One of my most recent packages, based on Adrian et al. (AER 2019) on estimating
-Growth-at-Risk, is used by more than twenty central banks in the world.
+One of my most  recent packages, based on  Adrian et al. (AER  2019) on estimating Growth-at-Risk, is used by more than twenty central banks in the world.

 The packages  are freely available  through Github.
 Please cite  the companion working paper when using the tools.

+**Disclaimer**: Reuse  of these tools  does not  imply any endorsement  of the research and/or  product.
+Any  research presented should  not be  reported as representing the views of the IMF, its Executive Board, or member governments.

 ### Growth at Risk: Density Forecasting via Quantile Regressions and Parametric Fit (with Changchun Wang)